-In the standard algorithm a destructive method is presented which uses the average edge length as an indicator to cut out triangles (Fritzke, 1993).
-In (Ivrissimtzis et al., 2003a) triangles which are larger than the average size are cut out, boundaries that fall below a certain Hausdorff distance are joint, and in (Annuth and Bohn, 2012) high valences are used as an indicator to cut the surface and low distances in comparison to edge length to join boundaries.
+[Annuth and Bohn, 2012] high valences are used as an indicator to cut the surface and low distances in comparison to edge length to join boundaries.
 With these changes complex topologies can be created.
 The main problem of all presented GCS based algorithms concerning topology issues is the missing representation of the actual surface within the adaptation process, which makes many insufficient approximation states simply not measurable (see Fig. 5).

-Even so the given 3D information of samples is set in relation to the existing 2D surface, the surface is still represented as a collection of Voronoi regions of the vertices, since vertex-sample and not surface-sample distances are considered.
+Although the given 3D information of samples is set in relation to the existing 2D surface, the surface is still represented as a collection of Voronoi regions of the vertices, since vertex-sample and not surface-sample distances are considered.
 This concept implicitly includes the assumption that the Voronoi regions of two connected vertices will not be interrupted within their attached surface.
 But for close or complex shaped surfaces, this is not the case (see Fig. 6).
-Here the actual representation of S becomes apparent being a permeable space of independent Voronoi volumes.
+Here the actual representation of \mathscr{S} becomes apparent being a permeable space of independent Voronoi volumes.